MicroEJ/docs/DeviceDeveloperGuide/appendix/toolchain/overview.rst

 It is important to note that code compiled with a particular ABI might not be compatible with code compiled with another ABI.
-MicroEJ modules, including the MJVM, use the hard ABI.
+MicroEJ modules, including the MicroEJ core engine, use the hard ABI.